urbanjost/M_flatten/README.md

 or shape unless it is passed, but will know the size of the input array.

 The argument to **FLATTEN(3)** should be a whole contiguous array.
-A slice or subsection would almost certaining just create and alter a temporary.
+A slice or subsection would almost certainly just create and alter a temporary.

 ```fortran